wisilva/CS_4641_Project/README.md

 Stefan: Assist with data cleaning, sampling, and feature reduction.
 Implementation, testing, and visualization of Neural Networks and Naive Bayes

 Carter: Primary for data cleaning, sampling, and feature reduction.
-Implementation, testing, and visualization of Regreessions
+Implementation, testing, and visualization of Regressions

 Keyes: Assist with data cleaning, sampling, and feature reduction.
 Implementation, testing, and visualization of K-Means and GMM